hefestosjs/docs/README.md

         },
       });

-      return ApiResponse.success(response, result, "/");
+      return ApiResponse.success(response, result);
     } catch (error: any) {
       return ApiResponse.error(response, error);
     }
   }
   ```

-Both the session and the tokens are stored within redis.
+Both the session and the tokens can be stored in redis.
 If, when using token strategy, you do not want to store the token in redis or if you want to make any changes, you can modify in `vendor/auth/token.ts`.

+To use redis for authentication, useRedis in the `app/config/auth.ts` must be true, and redis in `app/config/performance.ts` must be true.

 ## Mailer